chongjiayee0156/Sorting-Algo-Visualizer/README.md

-A website used to revise basic algorithms
+A website used to revise basic sorting algorithms

 [Live demo](https://chongjiayee0156.github.io/Sorting-Algo-Visualizer/)